-Curated by Associate Curator of Decorative Arts, Dawn Brean, the exhibition showcases artists who are breathing new life into the ceramic medium by reinvigorating age-old motifs, processes, and techniques.
+Curated by Associate Curator of Decorative Arts, Dawn Brean, the exhibition showcased artists who are breathing new life into the ceramic medium by reinvigorating age-old motifs, processes, and techniques.
 Nineteen artists whose practice is informed by the past were invited to submit work that is inspired by, responds to, or relates to The Frick Pittsburgh’s collection.
-The selected works, all of which have distinct connections to our collection, make for an engaging installation exploring and illuminating the tensions and dualities between past and present.
+The selected works, all of which have distinct connections to our collection, made for an engaging installation exploring and illuminating the tensions and dualities between past and present.

 It's so exciting to see our historic collections activated by contemporary artists whose practice is inspired by the past.
 These objects consider the enduring appeal of the ceramic medium while opening a conversation between past and present.